taewon-min/taewon-page/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Korea Advanced Institute of Science and Technology
+- name: Korea Advanced Institute of Science and Technology (KAIST)
   url: https://www.kaist.ac.kr/

 # Short bio (displayed in user profile at end of posts)